digitalcenturysf/Divine-Spa/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Divine Spa Lite is a smart and unique multi-purpose WordPress Theme for all kind of business.
+Divine Spa is a smart and unique multi-purpose WordPress Theme for all kind of business.

 == Description ==

-Divine Spa Lite is a smart and unique multi-purpose WordPress Theme for all kind of business.
+Divine Spa is a smart and unique multi-purpose WordPress Theme for all kind of business.
 Perfectly suits for business companies, corporate agencies, startups, freelancers, organizations, personal portfolio and creative minds as well.
 This theme consists of well-organized components – so it’s easy to modify and customize everything.
 If you need support, please send us an email using the contact form on our user page.
 I usually respond to support requests within 24 hours so please feel free to contact me with problems of any kind or even simple questions, I don’t mind responding.

 View more themes from this author: https://digitalcenturysf.com